Convicted animal abuser Catherine Adams to return to Quesnel court next week - Houston Today

-A woman convicted of animal cruelty in Smithers in 2015, will be back in court in Quesnel May 21.
+A woman formerly from the Houston area, convicted of animal cruelty in 2015, was back in court in Quesnel May 21.

 Catherine Adams is currently on trial for a breach of probation charge stemming from her 2015 sentencing in Smithers Provincial Court, where she was found guilty of causing unnecessary pain/suffering to an animal and causing/permitting the animal to be in distress.